gradle/gradle/design-docs/gradle-2.0.md

 The public API for launching Gradle is now the tooling API.
 The `GradleBuild` task can also be used.

 * Replace internal usages of the static `GradleLauncher` methods.
-* Remove the `GradleLauncher` type from the public API.
+* Move the `GradleLauncher` type from the public API to an internal package.
-* Remove the public `StartParameter` constructor.
-* Change `StartParameter` into an interface.

 ## Remove tooling API support for Gradle 1.1 clients and earlier